Bhavesh Bhatia: Sunrise Candles

-Wax Museum
+Wax Museum Made by blind

 Bhavesh opened a Skill development center at Moleshwar village, near Mahabaleshwar, to train physically disabled people in the art of designer candle making.
 Training is provided in different aspects of candle making which largely depends on type of physical disability and personal aptitude of the person.
 This center is known as wax museum, Made By Blind.
 There are mixed reviews for this museum.
 According to few, it may not be a wax museum in the classical sense but for many it is a satisfying and inspiring visit for a social cause.
 The Wax Museum consists of lifestyle statues of eminent personalities, including of Sachin Tendulkar, Amitabh Bachchan, Shri, Narendra Modiji, Aamir Khan, and many more.
 This center also has a free hostel for blind students, free accommodation, free mess and free skill training facilities such as candle making, marketing.
 Educational trips are organised for school/college students and meditation seminars/motivational lectures are organised here.